-TSA Critical thinking skills is one of the requirements expected of applicants to demonstrate when taking the test.
-The TSA (Thinking Skills Assessment) is a key part of many Oxbridge applicants, such as those hoping to study PPE, Psychology or Chemistry.
+TSA Critical thinking skills are one of the requirements expected of applicants to demonstrate when taking the test.
+The TSA (Thinking Skills Assessment) is a key part of Oxbridge admissions for those hoping to study subjects including PPE, Psychology and Land Economy.

-The written exam hopes to test many of the skills required to succeed whilst at Oxford, like communication ability, writing skill as well as critical thinking skills; the latter will be the focus of this article.
+The written exam tests many of the skills required to succeed whilst at Oxford and Cambridge, like communication ability, writing skills as well as critical thinking skills; the latter will be the focus of this article.

 What are the TSA Critical Thinking Skills?

 The TSA critical thinking skills are most tested in Section 1 of the TSA, where they make up half the questions in the paper (the other half being problem-solving skills).
 These questions require you to analyse and form judgements using the provided data, which is usually in the form of a passage of text.
 Candidates are being tested on their ability to think constructively and it is akin to verbal reasoning.
 In contrast to problem-solving skills, there is no need for mathematical ability.

 Cambridge Assessment Admissions Testing explains why critical thinking is included in the TSA:

 We have TSA guides for each of the sections to help you develop your understanding of the test:

 In the next section, we’ll go through an example TSA question and show the thinking skills that are required.

 Example of a TSA critical thinking skills question